 The Nonprofit Leadership Alliance Certification Program is an innovative, cross-disciplinary course of study that equips college and university students to become skilled professionals and leaders in the non-profit sector.
 The program is a collaboration between Nonprofit Leadership Alliance, Inc., 75 colleges and universities, and 20 major national non-profit organizations.

-- RHET 2210 Small Group Communications or RHET 1110 Fundamentals of Public Speaking
+- Either: RHET 1110 Fundamentals of Public Speaking Or: RHET 2210 Small Group Communication

-- MGMT 3141 Principles of Management or POLS 3338 Principles of Public Administration
+- Either: MGMT 3141 Principles of Management Or POLS 3338 Principles of Public Administration

 Why Nonprofit Leadership Alliance?